-Any supervisor or manager who becomes aware of possible sexual or other unlawful harassment must immediately advise the President or any member of management so the allegation can be investigated in a timely and confidential manner.
+Any supervisor or manager who becomes aware of possible sexual or other unlawful harassment must immediately advise the HR and/or VP of Quality and Compliance or any member of management so the allegation can be investigated in a timely and confidential manner.
 Anyone engaging in sexual or other unlawful harassment will be subject to disciplinary action, up to and including termination of employment.